kill3rbytezzz/ScreenKeyboardPython/README.md

 # ScreenKeyboardPython
-Keyboard that show whatever we type on our screen Require a python lib of
+Keyboard that show whatever you type on our screen Require a python lib of
  - Pyqt5
  - OpenGL